wkhattak/Extended-Kalman-Filters/README.md

 # Project: Extended Kalman Filter
 ## Overview
+---
 This project is about utilizing a [Kalman Filter](https://en.wikipedia.org/wiki/Kalman_filter) to estimate the state (position & velocity) of a moving object of interest with noisy LiDAR and Radar measurements.

 ## How Does It Work?
+---

-This project involves the use of a simulator which can be downloaded [here](https://github.com/udacity/self-driving-car-sim/releases).
+This project involves the use of a simulator which can be downloaded from [here](https://github.com/udacity/self-driving-car-sim/releases).
 The simulator provides LiDAR and Radar measurements that are utilized by the Extended Kalman Filter(EKF) to provide estimated position & velocity of the object of interest.
 The EKF works in two steps; *predict* and *update*.
 In the *predict* step, based on the time difference alone (between previous & current timestamps), a prediction is made, whereas in the *update* step, the belief in object's location is updated based on the received sensor measurements.

 **INPUT**: values provided by the simulator to the c++ program